LLM Concentration Programs

 mkatsmith@uconn.edu

-Students completing a Certificate in Tax Studies within an LLM program gain expertise in theory and in practice-based opportunities, such as the Tax Clinic or an externship.
-Students seeking this certificate must take LAW7661 - Federal Income Taxation, and are strongly encourage to do so in their first academic semester.
+Students completing a Concentration in Tax Studies within an LLM program gain expertise in theory and in practice-based opportunities, such as the Tax Clinic or an externship.
+Students pursuing this concentration must take LAW7661 - Federal Income Taxation, and are strongly encourage to do so in their first academic semester.

 Requirements

-Students are encouraged to announce their intention to seek a certification at the beginning of their academic program; no formal application is required.
-Before graduating, students must submit the Certificate Studies, Intention to Participate Form to the registrar’s office.
-To earn a Certificate in Tax Studies, LLM candidates must:
+Students are encouraged to announce their intention to pursue a concentration at the beginning of their academic program; no formal application is required.
+Before graduating, students must submit the Intention to Add a Concentration to LLM Studies form to the registrar’s office.
+To complete a Concentration in Tax Studies, LLM candidates must:

 • complete 9 credit hours of tax courses, including the required course,